Hiring a Capital Campaign Consultant: 5 Strategies [Updated]

-Capital campaign consultants prefer organizations who are:
+Capital campaign consultants prefer organizations that are:

 - Established in their fundraising history.
 A nonprofit isn’t ready to take on a capital campaign if they have a short fundraising history, little or no proven fundraising capacity, or are otherwise inexperienced.
-A capital campaign consultant, however, can provide action steps that will help your organization prepare for a major fundraising effort.
+A capital campaign consultant, however, can provide actionable steps that will help your organization prepare for a major fundraising effort.

 - Ready to put in the work.
 When you make your proposal to a consultant, it’s a big turn-off if they feel like you’re expecting magic to happen without putting in the work and participating.
 Partnering with a capital campaign consultant is just that: a partnership!
 Make sure your team is ready to follow their leadership, not take a backseat to your own campaign.